 With typical use, the pregnancy rate is 21 out of 100 each year.
 If the internal condom is always used correctly, the pregnancy rate drops to five per 100.

 Almost everyone can use internal condoms safely – they can be used by just about anyone who can use a tampon.
 They are also safe to use during anal sex.

 Where can I get INTERNAL condoms?

-Internal condoms can be purchased from on our online shop for $3.10 each.
-They are also available at some retail outlets and from Glyde Healthcare.
+Internal condoms can be purchased from our online shop for $3.80 each.
+They are also available at some shops and from Glyde Healthcare.

 Family Planning has clinics located throughout New Zealand.
 Use the clinic finder to find your nearest clinic.